-Few minutes into the hike, the first views open up as you see the Rundle Forebay and Canmore below.
-The beauty of this hike is for the little picturesque rewards until you reach the lakes.
+A few minutes into the hike, the first views open up as you see the Rundle Forebay and Canmore below.
+The beauty of Grassi Lakes Hike is for the little picturesque rewards until you reach the lakes.
 The next one is a small waterfall, a great place to cool off and fill up your water bottle (if you have a filter).

 Before you know it, the emerald Lower Grassi Lake is in front of you.
 Picnic benches are scattered around the lake and due to the trail’s heavy use, even the path around has been repaired.
-The rocky mountain peak you see on your left is another popular hike Ha Ling Peak (link to Ha Ling Peak hike is at the end of this post).
+The rocky mountain peak you see on your left is another popular hike Ha Ling Peak.

 Ha Ling Peak is another very popular and scenic hike but if you’re craving solitude, choose the nearby moderate option Mount Lawrence Grassi hike for the same views.

 Upper Grassi Lake

 Further up is a turquoise Upper Grassi Lake.
 The warning you’ll see on the trail up is due to the hazards from the cliffside frequented by rock climbers.
 The huge rock wall above the Upper Grassi Lake is very popular in the rock climbing community.

 And that comes with a risk – as I understood the story, a group of climbers were on the wrong side of the cliff when a girl fell to her death followed by a big boulder.
 This is the first incident I’ve heard of in 7 years.